SampleEnvironment/SECoP/protocol/issues/046 remote logging.rst

 to be implemented in FRAPPY as custom extension (actions prefixed with ``_``).

-Decision from vidconf 2018-12-03
+Decision from vidconf 2019-01-16
 ++++++++++++++++++++++++++++++++

-agreed, ready to be closed?
+agreed, but JSON value "off" should be used instead of false closed